 This is an ideal course for those students wishing to extend their Physical Education knowledge further and is an excellent extension to GCSE Physical Education.
-A Level PE will provide you with the gateway to a broad and interesting range of jobs and careers; ranging from PE teaching or coaching to Sports Therapy, Sports Psychology to Sports Marketing, Advertising or management.
+A-Level PE will provide you with the gateway to a broad and interesting range of jobs and careers; ranging from PE teaching or coaching to Sports Therapy, Sports Psychology to Sports Marketing or Management.

 The course will test students’ understanding of the various disciplines that ensure success in sport and will give them an insight into how they have got to where they are and how to progress within their own sports.

 A Level PE gives the student, who has an interest in PE, an in-depth analysis of how we perform within a sporting context.
-The course covers four main disciplines – Sports Psychology, Anatomy & Physiology, Biomechanics and the Sociology of Sport, with the focal point being the performer.
+The course covers six main disciplines – Skill Acquisition, Sports Psychology, Anatomy & Physiology, Exercise Physiology, Biomechanics and the Socio-cultural aspects surrounding Sport.

 Exam Board and Specification No.

 What do I need to have studied/have knowledge of?

 A minimum requirement of a grade 6 at GCSE PE is required, with an aptitude for sciences being advantageous.
 A-Level candidates need to be participating at club level in their strongest sport and have a keen interest in and knowledge of sport.